lowrycito/handbook/pages/study-manual-general-handbook-34-finances-and-audits.md

 Stake presidents and bishops make sure budget allowance funds are spent wisely.
 Funds should be used to bless people and to further gospel purposes.
 Leaders also ensure that all expenditures are within the allowance.

 Stake and ward budget funds should be used to pay for all activities, programs, manuals, and supplies.
 Members should not usually pay to participate in activities.
 Nor should they provide materials, supplies, rental or admission fees, or long-distance transportation at their own expense.
-Members may provide food if doing so is not a burden (see20.6.1).
+Members may provide food if doing so is not a burden (see [20.6.1](/study/manual/general-handbook/20-activities?lang=eng&id=title_number19-p206#title_number19 "/study/manual/general-handbook/20-activities?lang=eng&id=title_number19-p206#title_number19")).

 Members who want to contribute additional funds to the Church may not designate them for the stake or ward budget.
 Instead, leaders encourage them to contribute the funds to fast offerings, missionary funds, humanitarian aid, or other authorized donation categories.